JCVenterInstitute/CAMRA/GGRASP/README.md

 1. Building the image from the GGRaSP.Dockerfile, then running a container from the image
 2. Pulling the image from Dockerhub and running a container

+## Note on runnning ggrasp
+You can run ggrasp in two ways:
+1. To allow for high-throughput analysis, an Rscript (ggrasp.R) file can run GGRaSP from the command line
+2. On the R-console, ggrasp is available as a R-package.

-## To test the Docker run the following script in a working directory where you want the outputs to be saved:
+## To test the Docker run the following script in a working directory where you want the outputs to be saved
-perl /LOCUST/locust/typer.pl -a /LOCUST/locust/example_data/Universal_Genes/alleles.fa --novel_schema -t raxml --biosample_list /LOCUST/locust/example_data/Universal_Genes/genomes_biosamples.txt --accession_list /LOCUST/locust/example_data/Universal_Genes/genomes_assemblies.txt --config /LOCUST/locust/default_config.ini
+### commandline method:
+mkdir /testrun && cd /testrun && Rscript /GGRaSP/ggrasp.R -i /GGRaSP/examples/Enter.ANI.mat -d 100 -o . --plotgmm -0 -1 -2 -3 -4 -5 -9 -7 -8
+### R-console method:

 ## Refer to:
 - https://www.jcvi.org/research/ggrasp